siheming/mspypeline/README.md

 - `important_protein_names.xlsx` a file which contains proteins which should be analyzed.
 These impact descriptive plots and the score calculation.
 - `important_receptor_names.xlsx` a file with receptors.
+- `go_analysis_gene_names.xlsx` a file which contains GO annotations for the enrichment analysis.

 ## Support
 If additional support is required try googleing, asking a programmer or